Grand-Mere’s Friday Night Chicken is truth in advertising here, people.

 Or, truth in blogging, I guess.
 What you see is what you get.
 And what I cooked.

-Full warning: I took a lot of liberties with my book-inspired recipe for The Gown.
-The original recipe for Grand-Mere’s Friday Night Chicken is included at the end of the novel, and my version is based on that.
+However, I took a lot of liberties with the original recipe.
 I kept the flavor profiles the same, but I swapped out ingredients I didn’t like or didn’t have on hand…

 …Which brings me to these photos.